IRS Currently Not Collectible Status (CNC)

 - Tax liens can still be filed in certain circumstances.

-Can I be Denied Currently Not Collectible?
+Can I Be Denied CNC?

 Why Work With TaxRise To Secure My Currently Not Collectible Status?